fatih/vim-go/README.md

 * Go Authors for official vim plugins
 * Gocode, Godef, Golint, Oracle, Goimports, Gotags, Errcheck projects and authors of those projects.
 * Other vim-plugins, thanks for inspiration (vim-golang, go.vim, vim-gocode, vim-godef)

+## License

+The BSD 3-Clause License - see `LICENSE` for more details